advance100/doc_webpack/plugins.md

 ### `seal`

-The sealing to the compilation has started.
+The sealing of the compilation has started.

 ### `optimize`